Banig Weaving in the Philippines

 Regional Variations and Techniques

-Banig weaving is practiced across the Philippines, and each region brings its own materials, colors, and cultural meanings to the craft.
+Banig weaving is widely practiced across the Philippines, and each region brings its own materials, colors, and cultural meanings to the craft.
+This tradition is an important part of life among locals in many communities, with the town's mat weavers playing a vital role in preserving and celebrating the craft.
 These variations make every banig distinct — a woven reflection of place and people.

 Basey, Samar – Tikog Mat Weaving